Licensed fish receivers

 - whether the fish was caught illegally.

-The CDS which affects LFRs in New Zealand applies to all commercially caught southern bluefin tuna, including exports and domestic sales.
+The CDS that affects LFRs in New Zealand applies to all commercially caught southern bluefin tuna.
+This includes exports and domestic sales.

 What LFRs need to do under the CDS

-Under the CDS for southern bluefin tuna, LFRs must fill out a:
+Under the CDS for southern bluefin tuna, LFRs must fill out:

-Below are examples of each form.
-Each year, we provide the real forms to LFRs who have previously landed southern bluefin tuna.
+Each year, we provide the forms to LFRs who have landed southern bluefin tuna in the past.

 Catch monitoring form – example and instructions [PDF, 1.1 MB]